128technology/docs/docs/config_app_ident.md

 sidebar_label: Application Identification
 ---

-Application Identification automatically learn, identify, and classify applications processed by the SSR and store them in the [web filtering cache](config_domain-based_web_filter.md#how-it-works).
+Application Identification can automatically learn, identify, and classify applications processed by the SSR and store them in the [web filtering cache](config_domain-based_web_filter.md#how-it-works).

 ### Modes